 For all the tranquility such mass plantings bestowed, this monocultural practice was one of the culprits in the downfall of American elm trees.
 The deadly fungus, it turns out, can spread underground from the roots of one victim to the roots of another nearby.
 This is what happened when the roots of adjacent American elm trees "grafted" together, essentially linking the lives of what had been two distinct entities.

-The demise of one thus became the demise of the other.
-The monoculture and its consequent root grafting meant that infected sap could pass from one American elm tree to another in a chain reaction that would decimate a whole row along a street.
-But the planting of American elm trees en masse was not the sole culprit.
-The microscopic spores of the fungus are also transmitted from diseased victims to healthy specimens by two kinds of beetle that tunnel under the bark.
+The demise of one would become the demise of the other.
+The monoculture and its consequent root grafting meant that an infected sap could pass from one American elm tree to another in a chain reaction that would decimate a whole row along a street.
+Soon, whole streets were filled with infected trees with yellowed, wilting leaves dangling from branches and peeled twigs discolored brown because sap and water flow ceased.

-- Prune dead or dying branches off American elms, from fall to late winter.
+- Prune dead or dying branches off American elms from fall to late winter.
 This procedure, called limbing, is best handled by professionals.

 - Be on the lookout for the signs of Dutch elm disease.
 Leaves of infected American elms will wilt in the summer.
 They will first turn yellow, then curl, and finally become brown.
 The signs usually first appear in the crowns of American elms.